google-research/uda/README.md

 ### Run on Cloud TPU v3-32 Pod to achieve SOTA performance

-The best performance in the paper is achieved by using BERT large and a max_seq_length of 512.
+The best performance in the paper is achieved by using a max_seq_length of 512 and initializing with BERT large finetuned on in-domain unsupervised data.
 If you have access to Google Cloud TPU v3-32 Pod, try:

 ```shell
 MAX_SEQ_LENGTH=512